reach-sh/reach-lang/docs/src/tut/nft/index.md

 App Initialization refers to the section beginning at the creation of the Participant Interact Interface and ending at the `init()` statement.

-A local step occurs on a participants local machine.
+A local step occurs on a participant's local machine.
 Information discovered in the local step remains private until it is declassified and published in a consensus step.

 Step refers to the state of the application.